-To view the PSAM connection details:
+To view the PSAM Advanced Connection Details dialog:

-- 1. Click the connection to select it. - 2.
-Click File > Connections.
-Refer to the following figure.
+- 1. Select the PSAM connection from the list of connection items. - 2.
+Click File > Connections > Advanced Connection Details. - 3. (or) Right click on the selected connection item to get the context menu, Refer to the following figure.

-Figure 3: Pulse Secure Client for Windows - PSAM Connection Details
+Figure 3: Pulse Secure Client for Windows - Sub Menu for SAM Options